TiagoGrosso/instagram-graph-api-lib/README.md

 #### Built-in execute() method

 You can execute the request with the built in method that returns a parsed response.
-This will use [Axios](https://www.npmjs.com/package/axios).
+This will use the native Node `fetch`.

 ```typescript
 import { GetPageInfoRequest, GetPageInfoResponse } from 'instagram-graph-api';